betaoverflow/drona/README.md

 ## Accomplishments that we're proud of 😎
 The biggest accomplishment for us was that we learned so many new things in the entire journey.
-We implemented OCR, TypeScript, Axios and API calls.
+Being a group of javascript developers, we tried our hands on typescript and react native this time.
+We learnt how to use Next.js and implement it with TypeScript and SCSS.
+Moreover, we created a progressive web app with offline support as well.
+As we wanted to read the handwritten text, we found out about OCR for text extraction.
+We researched on it and finally decided to try out the IBM Watson API which was something very new for us.
 We were able to overcome all the challenges and were able to create a completely functional prototype the way we had envisioned.
 It was tiring, but fun as well.
 We are most proud of the fact that this product will be able to help many students and teachers across the globe.

 ## Built With 💕
 - [ ] IBM Watson